-One such person is esteemed Elder of both Kaurna and Narungga descent, Aunty Yvonne Agius (pictured left).
+One such person is esteemed Elder of both Kaurna and Narungga descent, Aunty Yvonne Agius (pictured above).
 In 2000, Aunty Yvonne was named National NAIDOC Aboriginal Elder of the Year, in recognition of her commitment to the preservation of Aboriginal heritage.

 Although Aunty Yvonne has retired from her extensive career in the public sector, she continues to offer her time to a range of community groups and committees, including Dual Chairperson of the City of Adelaide’s Reconciliation Committee.

 Aunty Yvonne is committed to telling the courageous stories of the many women who fought long and hard for Aboriginal rights.

 “They were our heroes, our pioneers for what we have today – better access to education, housing, health care, legal rights, childcare.
 These women attended meetings and rallies to fight for our human rights.

 “Because of them, we now have more Aboriginal women in high profile positions in government, as advisers to ministers and CEOs, sitting on boards – women who are leading the way to make life better for Aboriginal women and our community in general,” said Aunty Yvonne.

 Aunty Yvonne reflects on her greatest role model, her mother, Laura Agius.

 “My mother was an inspiration in the way she lobbied the government at the time – Don Dunstan’s government – for a hostel for Aboriginal people who came to the city for medical treatment,” she said.

 “She taught me to care and gave me the wisdom and inspiration to help other people.”